-The 2008 risk assessment identified 11 urban waste water treatment plants within the Republic of Ireland portion of the catchment with 5 of these 'at risk' for a range of reasons including insufficient plant capacity, insufficient assimilative capacity in receiving waters and deterioration in downstream water quality.
-The WFD risk assessment was reviewed by experts in November 2009 with regard to Water Services Investment Programme and waste water licensing actions.
+The 2008 risk assessment identified 5 urban waste water treatment plants within the catchment and 3 of them have been designated as 'at risk' due to insufficient plant capacity for future population predictions and insufficient assimilative capacity in receiving waters.
+The WFD risk assessment was reviewed by experts in September 2009 with regard to Water Services Investment Programme and waste water licensing actions.
 The most significant plants were identified on the basis of proximity, plant performance, population equivalent and level of treatment.
-In this review, the plants at Blackrock, Dundalk and Annagassan were identified as key plants in terms of the risk to shellfish water quality in this shellfish area.